lvcabral/brs-engine/docs/limitations.md

     - The other Cookies related methods are just mocked and do nothing: `GetCookies`, `AddCookies`, `ClearCookies`.
     - The following methods are also only mocked but do nothing: `EnableResume`, `SetHttpVersion` and `SetMinimumTransferRate`.
     - The method `GetTargetIpAddress` from `roUrlEvent` always returns an empty string.
+*   RSG (Roku SceneGraph) SDK components are not yet supported.
+*   Video playback or streaming are not yet supported.

 ## In Scope (mocked)